The Gospel of Jesus Christ - What Paul Preached

 You do not need Norman James, his teachings, his successors, or any human system to stand between you and Jesus Christ.

 Do not be afraid to trust in Christ completely.
+He is gentle and humble in heart; His yoke is easy and His burden is light.
 He is the only Savior, the only gate to the Kingdom, the only Mediator between God and humanity and He is the coming King.

 Fair Use / Copyright Notice